roytravel/roytravel/README.md

 # Haneol, Lee -- @roytravel

-Hi! 👋 My Ultimate dream is to contribute for the human race.<br>
-my role-model is Elon Musk and I want to be like a him. <br>I need who be with me. <br>contact me if you have interested in helping for people and all the earth.
+Hi! 👋<br> My ultimate dream is to contribute for the human race. my role model is Elon Musk and I want to be like a him. <br> I study for saving people who are in need and don't  have equal opportunities for education and who have illness but can't afford treatment.
+I just want to contribute on world society and community.
+I need someone to be with me.
+Don't hesitate<br>contact me if you have interested in helping for people and all the earth.

 # 🔭 Interests
 * Computer Science